aridjayarecipes/cutesrecipes.web.app/content/post/1976-recipe-of-homemade-roasted-brussel-sprouts-w-bacon.md

 1. Prepare  optional: vidalia or purple onion

 Roasted Brussels Sprouts with Bacon and Walnuts.
 Oven-roasted Brussel sprouts are a delicious vegetable to add to your healthy diet.
 Brussels sprouts are tiny packages full of nutrition, high in antioxidants, potassium, calcium.
-This recipe for Oven Roasted Brussels Sprouts with Bacon is dedicated to anyone out there who is convinced that they don&#39;t like Brussels sprouts.
+This recipe for Oven Roasted Brussels Sprouts with Bacon is dedicated to anyone out there who is convinced that they don't like Brussels sprouts.

 <!--inarticleads2-->